MADCAZ/ngx-bootstrap-th/demo/src/app/components/+dropdown/docs/usage.md

 // RECOMMENDED
-import { BsDropdownModule } from 'ngx-bootstrap/dropdown';
+import { BsDropdownModule } from 'ngx-bootstrap-th/dropdown';
 // or
-import { BsDropdownModule } from 'ngx-bootstrap';
+import { BsDropdownModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [BsDropdownModule.forRoot(),...]